 Whether you are creating unique gifts for family and friends or just finding a use for your authentic essential oil collection, homemade candles are a fun and easy choice.

 Although your candles can get as complex as you want them to be, creating all-natural candles with essential oils is fairly simple.
 But there are a few things you should know before you get started.
+If all else fails, then you can always look on sites such as Little Miss Twiggie Twinkles, as an alternative, to find that perfect wax melt you can use instead of a scented candle!

 Before you start melting your wax and rolling out wicks, read through these simple tips and tricks to make your candle creating processes run smoothly.